shahriar-shaon/Analyzing-American-Baby-Name-Trends/README.md

 5. Mostly used name in last 101 years
 6. Classify each name's popularity according to the number of years

+# You can see the visualition in the uploaded pdf as well as in the tableau link: https://public.tableau.com/app/profile/shahriar4560 #

 ![image](https://user-images.githubusercontent.com/119105391/208666416-a69abb83-f029-4f68-ad3a-ebc7abdc3208.png)
 Photo by Travis Wise on Wikimedia.